ytyulkinaxway/axway-open-docs/content/en/docs/apim_relnotes/20220530_apimgr_relnotes.md

 An intermittent issue exists whereby after an installation update of Policy Studio, an error dialog is shown - "An error has occurred, see the log file", and the product will fail to start.
 To resolve this issue, copy the `org.apache.jasper.glassfish_2.2.2.v201205150955.jar` from the Policy Studio installation backup plugins directory to the main Policy Studio plugins directory.

 Related Issue: RDAPI-26743

-### YAML performance issue in Policy Studio

-A Policy Studio performance issue has been observed when utilizing the YAML entity store and running on the Windows operating system.
-This can result in increased waiting times for certain UI user actions.

-Related Issue: RDAPI-26745

 ### API Catalog Swagger 2.0 export issue when multiple API Manager traffic ports configured